 Book Review: Some say “to travel is better than to arrive” but planning the trip can be more fun than anything else.
-Mapping le Tour by Ellis Bacon covers the journey taken from the first Tour to 2014 when the French race hit the roads of Yorkshire.
-As the 2020 Tour winds up the first week, Leslie Reissner takes a trip down Memory Lane and journeys the Tour de France routes of the past.
+Mapping le Tour by Ellis Bacon covers the journey taken from the first Tour to the 2014 Tour when the French race hit the roads of Yorkshire.
+As the 2021 Tour winds up the second week, Leslie Reissner takes a trip down Memory Lane and journeys the Tour de France routes of the past.

 For cycling enthusiasts one of the great joys of the sport/pastime is that if you love the Tour de France you can a) buy a bicycle similar to the one the pros use and b) go out and actually ride the same roads of “la Grande Boucle” that they do.
 And of course not just the roads of the next edition but pretty much all the roads since 1903.
 The Anjou Vélo Vintage event in 2013 included a section of the final stage of the 1903 Tour between Angers and Saumur, luckily making it only 90+ kms instead of the insane full 471 kms from Nantes to Paris of the original.
 But I thought then how nice it would be to have a book showing maps of each year’s Tour so that you might be able to put together your own ride into history.